ABThijssen/GDVIS/README.md

   controls
 - *rg_se_sub1.con_sub2.con*: the standard error of the genetic correlation
-- *folder_location*: the folder that you want the data to be stored at
 - *filename*: the name of the file for saving
 - *pop.prev_case*: the population prevalence of the cases (here the population prevalence of MDD)